sawyermade/cvfa21netid_project-1/README.md

 [Project 1 Info](Project_1.pdf)

 ## Anaconda
 If you want to use just Python and not Colab, I highly recommend installing Anaconda.
-Anaconda is a necessity for data science and I highly recommend it.
+Anaconda is a necessity for data science and you should learn how to use it because it will change your life.

 [Anaconda Download](https://www.anaconda.com/products/individual)